slugger7/hls-on-the-fly/README.md

 - [ ] Serve up a video file on the fly with HLS
   - [x] Pre-create the entire .m3u8 manifest
   - [x] Transcode one chunk ffmpeg command
-  - [ ] Start the transcode for 3 chunks ahead
+  - [x] Start the transcode for 3 chunks ahead
-  - [ ] If a chunk is requested that has not transcoded yet, transcode that one and 3 chunks ahead.
+  - [x] If a chunk is requested that has not transcoded yet, transcode it and serve it

 ### Future goals